MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 Although Azure Information Protection comes with a default policy that you can use without configuration, we're going to have a look at that policy and make some changes.

-1. Sign in to the [Azure portal](https://portal.azure.com)as a global admin for your tenant.
+1. Sign in to the [Azure portal](https://portal.azure.com) as a global admin for your tenant.

 2. On the hub menu: Click **New** > **Security + Identity** > **Azure Information Protection** > **Create**.